MasterSais/uvo/README.md

 #### `number<T extends unknown>(error?: Error): Validator<T, number>`

 Checks value to be a number compatible.
+Can be in CheckOnly mode with .check call.

 ```js
 import * as v from 'baridetta';